Post may contain affiliate links.

 The “secret formula” is really a ratio.
 And once you understand it, homemade pasta for any number of servings, will be simple.

-A *good kitchen scale doesn’t need to be costly, but I do recommend digital and it must have a tare feature.
+doesn’t need to be costly, but I do recommend digital and it must have a tare feature. *good kitchen scale

 The tare feature is what allows you to have a bowl or container on the scale, but weigh only the ingredients inside it.
 The weight of the bowl will not be calculated with your ingredients.